-The Local Development Framework (LDF) (the local plan) is the name for the collection of documents that together make up the overall development plan:
+The Local Development Framework (LDF) is the name for the collection of documents that together make up the overall Local Plan for Leeds and comprises:

 – Adopted on 12 November 2014.
 Sets out the strategic Planning policy framework for the district to 2028.

 Feb 2015 for re-examination